-Clutter is certainly nothing if not easy to accumulate, but no so easy to clear once it's taken hold.
+Clutter is certainly nothing if not easy to accumulate, but not so easy to clear once it's taken hold.

 Decluttering your home and letting go of the physical clutter is the first step to simplifying your life, but what if you are getting stuck with this step?

-All of us give ourselves excuses or tell ourselves lies as to why we can't do something - even without noticing.
-Most of the time we don't believe these reasons to be true, but regardless, they can impact the way that we live, the decisions we make and even the state of our home.
+All of us give ourselves excuses or hold limiting beliefs as to why we can't do something - even without noticing.
+Most of the time, we don't believe these reasons to be true, but regardless, they can impact how we live, the decisions we make and even the state of our home.
 If there is a struggle on the inside, there will always be a struggle on the outside.

-Here are some of the most common internal reasons that keep our homes (and lives) cluttered.
+Here are some of the most common mindsets that keep our homes (and lives) cluttered;

 When we decide to make a lifestyle change, we are forced to evaluate our thoughts and beliefs, which is why we often feel it is easier to stay as we are - even though we know we need to make a change.

-Have you ever found yourself opening a cupboard or box to sort through, and then just putting it all back because you don't want to have to make the decisions needed about contents?
-I
+Have you ever found yourself opening a cupboard or box to sort through and then just putting it all back because you don't want to make the decisions needed about contents?

-Decluttering involves lots of decisions - whether we need to keep something or not, is it important?
-Will I need it one day?
-Does anybody else need it?
-Could I give it away?
-Who could I give it too?
-Where should it go?....
+Decluttering involves lots of decision making - whether we need to keep something or not, is it important?; Will I need it one day?; Does anybody else need it?; Could I give it away?; Who could I give it too?; Where should it go?....

 Even the thought of having to answer these questions can feel overwhelming, so we end up moving and storing things to delay the decisions of how to let it go, rather than solving the problem and making progress.

-If you put off getting things done for no real reason, you need to remind yourself that tomorrow has no more time than today and that putting off decisions drags each new day down with yesterday's unfinished business.
-There may be a better time down the road, but the clutter that you have now is adding to your daily stress.
+If you put off getting things done for no real reason, remind yourself that tomorrow has no more time than today and that putting off decisions drags each new day down with yesterday's unfinished business.
+There may be a better time down the road, but any clutter that you have now adds to your daily stress.

-Perfectionism is also just another form of procrastination.
+Perfectionism can also be another form of procrastination.

-Perfectionists often have unrealistic expectations for themselves of what can be achieved.
-From thinking that they can get a space or area of life perfectly decluttered and organised in one day or an afternoon, to thinking that they can do everything themselves.
+Perfectionists often create unrealistic expectations for themselves.
+From thinking that they can get a space or area of life perfectly decluttered and organised in an afternoon to thinking that they can do everything themselves.
 Then becoming discouraged when they realise that it can't be done and giving up.

 "If it's going to get done right, I need to find the time to do the whole house - all myself",

-Perfectionists want to have every little thing organised, but often have nothing organised and are living in chaos, because they are waiting for the perfect conditions to start.
+Perfectionists want to have every little thing organised but often have nothing organised and live in chaos because they wait for the perfect conditions to start.

-Another obstacle that perfectionists come across when decluttering is trying to find just the right place for their clutter to go to.
-The problem is trying to find just that right place can keep us stuck for a very long time.
+Another obstacle that perfectionists come across when decluttering is finding just the right place for their unwanted items to go to.
+The problem is trying to find just that right place can keep us holding onto the stuff and stuck for a very long time.

 It's OK wanting things to be the best that they can be, but perfection should mean knowing and accepting when things are good enough.
 We are only human and can only do so much at one time.

-We can become attached to stuff for lots of different reasons, but most come from a place of fear, guilt or insecurity.
+We can become attached to stuff for many different reasons, but most come from a place of fear, guilt or insecurity.

 Perhaps there is unresolved fear - Fear of letting go or of not having enough.
 Fear of making a decision that could be wrong.
 Fear of feeling something like regret, loss or guilt.
 Fear of failure.
 Fear of change or the unknown.
 Fear of the present, the past or the future.